Is a Maine Coon Cat Part Raccoon?

 And these royal felines intermingled with the local wildlife, which of course, included wild coons.

-Sounds pretty exciting, doesn't it?
+A cat and raccoon mix, or hybrid, sounds pretty exciting, doesn't it?
 However, before we go any further, it's essential to point out that this notion of a cat-raccoon hybrid is scientifically impossible:

 Raccoons and cats have a significant genetic barrier that prevents them from producing offspring.